websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/user-account-api-basics.md

     ![In Control Panel, another User has been added.](user-account-api-basics/images/02.png)

-Now let's take a closer look at the cURL command and Java class.
+Read on to see how the cURL command and Java class work.

 ## Examine the cURL Command